BCDigSchol/leaflet-gitbook-tutorial/README.md

+See the results of the tutorial here: https://bcdigschol.github.io/leafletGitbookTutorial/

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/BCDigSchol/leafletGitbookTutorial/edit/main/README.md) to maintain and preview the content for your website in Markdown files.